-BMX racers need strong legs, supple arms and a cool head but more than that is the proper mental strategy to improve performance in every race.
+BMX racers need strong legs, flexible arms and a cool head but more than that is the proper mental strategy to improve performance in every race.

-Alongside the standard physical training that any BMX track rider needs is the sort of mindset that clears the way for faster, more skilful rides.
+Alongside the regular physical training that any BMX track rider needs is the sort of mindset that clears the way for faster, more skilful rides.

 Here are a few tips that could help you achieve quicker times, smoother rides and bigger wins out on the BMX track